avaisan/parkrun-statistics/readme.md

 ### Deployments
 - CDK is used only to provision infrastructure.
 It does not deploy application code.
 - Frontend pipeline triggers when changes are done to `frontend` folder on main branch.
+This gets pushed to dev environment.
 - API pipeline triggers when changes are done to `api` folder on main branch.
+This gets pushed to dev environment.
 - CDK pipeline uses GitHub action that writes S3 bucket and Cloudfront ID into GitHub repo secrets, which frontend deployment uses to deploy code.
+- Each pull request is run through linter and unit tests (if they exist).
+When merging PR to main branch, linter and tests run also.
+- Pushing changes to prod needs to be done via manual action in GitHub Actions - Run each pipeline via run workflow -> main branch -> Environment to deploy -> prod.